jalalmostafa/afxdp_perfeval/README.md

 ### Using veth
 We provide scripts to run our benchmarks using virtual interfaces on the same machine (just for testing purposes).
 Details in [docs/veth](docs/veth.md)

+### `mlx5` MPWQE Inlining Algorithm
+Disable `mlx5` MPWQE Inlining Algorithm in the source code using the patch available in `mlx5-disable-inlining.patch`.
+Apply the patch using: `patch -p0 < mlx5-disable-inlining.patch` in the kernel source code, compile and install the modified kernel then restart the server using this kernel.

 ## Running

 ```bash